workshopper/org/CONTRIBUTING.md

 The header line should be meaningful; it is what other people see when they run `git shortlog` or `git log --oneline`.

-Check the output of `git log --oneline files_that_you_changed` to find out what subsystem (or subsystems) your changes touch.

 If your patch fixes an open issue, you can add a reference to it at the end of the log.
 Use the `Fixes:` prefix and the full issue URL.
 For example: